glaubius/breshka-garden/content/hunt-hendrix.taylor2024.md

 Transformative solidarity requires effort and needs recognizable identity, envisioned changes, and strategy to make those changes.
 64

-Conclusions of Bevins "If We Burn" summed up in a paragraph here: masses of people don't make changes for the better, but need organization, strategy, and vision.
+Conclusions of [[bevins2023 | Bevins "If We Burn"]] summed up in a paragraph here: masses of people don't make changes for the better, but need organization, strategy, and vision.
 69

 4 categories of techniques used to hamper solidarity: 1) Separation and Supremacy, 2) Competition and Consumerism, 3) Regulation and Criminalization, and 4) Alienation and Loneliness.
 96

 Robert G. Ingersoll "If the rich meet to reduce wages, that's a conference; if the poor resist the reduction, that's a conspiracy" 115

-Chapter 5 the problem with charity, suspect similar to arguments in Spade"Mutual Aid", but went into philanthropy, capture of NAACP, problems with Gates Foundation, and appeals for unity and bipartisanship 133-178
+Chapter 5 the problem with charity, suspect similar to arguments in [[spade2020 | Spade"Mutual Aid"]], but went into philanthropy, capture of NAACP, problems with Gates Foundation, and appeals for unity and bipartisanship 133-178

 Thought experiment of chapter 6 "A Solidarity State", what if the government cultivated unity instead of using divide and conquer tactics and procedures that emphasize shame 184